-But the power of the liberal idea would seem much less impressive if it had not infected the largest and oldest culture in Asia, China.
-The simple existence of communist China created an alternative if it had not infected the largest and oldest culture in Asia, China.
+BUT THE power of the liberal idea would seem much less impressive if it had not infected the largest and oldest culture in Asia, China.
 The simple existence of communist China created an alternative pole of ideological attraction, and as such constituted a threat to liberalism.
 But the past fifteen years have seen an almost total discrediting of Marxism-Leninism as an economic system.
 Beginning with the famous third plenum of the Tenth Central Committee in 1978, the Chinese Communist party set about decollectivizing agriculture for the 800 million Chinese who still lived in the countryside.
-The role of the state in agriculture was reduced to that of a tax collector, while production of consumer goods was sharply increased in order to five peasants a taste of the universal homogenous state and thereby an incentive to work.
+The role of the state in agriculture was reduced to that of a tax collector, while production of consumer goods was sharply increased in order to give peasants a taste of the universal homogenous state and thereby an incentive to work.
 The reform doubled Chinese grain output in only five years, and in the process created for Deng Xiao-ping a solid political base from which he was able to extend the reform to other parts of the economy.
 Economic statistics do not begin to describe the dynamism, initiative, and openness evident in China since the reform began.

-China could not now be described in anyway as a liberal democracy.
-At present, no more than 20 percent o fits economy has been marketed, and most importantly it continues to be ruled by a self-appointed Communist party which has given no hint of wanting to devolve power.
+China could not now be described in any way as a liberal democracy.
+At present, no more than 20 percent of its economy has been marketized, and most importantly it continues to be ruled by a self-appointed Communist party which has given no hint of wanting to devolve power.
 Deng has made none of Gorbachev's promises regarding democratization of the political system and there is no Chinese equivalent of glasnost.
 The Chinese leadership has in fact been much more circumspect in criticizing Mao and Maoism than Gorbachev with respect to Brezhnev and Stalin, and the regime continues to pay lip service to Marxism-Leninism as its ideological underpinning.
-But anyone familiar with the outlook and behavior of the new technocratic elite now governing China knows the Marxism and ideological principle have become virtually irrelevant as guides to policy, and that bourgeois consumerism has a real meaning in that country for the first time since the revolution.
+But anyone familiar with the outlook and behavior of the new technocratic elite now governing China knows that Marxism and ideological principle have become virtually irrelevant as guides to policy, and that bourgeois consumerism has a real meaning in that country for the first time since the revolution.
 The various slowdowns in the pace of reform, the campaigns against "spiritual pollution" and crackdowns on political dissent are more properly seen as tactical adjustments made in the process of managing what is an extraordinarily difficult political transition.
 By ducking the question of political reform while putting the economy on a new footing, Deng has managed to avoid the breakdown of authority that has accompanied Gorbachev's perestroika.
 Yet the pull of the liberal idea continues to be very strong as economic power devolves and the economy becomes more open to the outside world.
-There are currently over 20,000 Chinese students studying in the U.S. and other Western countries, almost all of them of children of the Chinese elite.
-It is hard to believe that when they return home to run the country they return home to run the country they will be content for China to be the only country in Asia unaffected by the larger democratizing treat.
-The student demonstrations in Beijing that broke out first in December 1986 and recurred recently on the occasion of HU Yao-bang's death were only the beginning of what will inevitably be mounting pressure for change in the political system as well.
+There are currently over 20,000 Chinese students studying in the U.S. and other Western countries, almost all of them the children of the Chinese elite.
+It is hard to believe that when they return home to run the country they will be content for China to be the only country in Asia unaffected by the larger democratizing trend.
+The student demonstrations in Beijing that broke out first in December 1986 and recurred recently on the occasion of Hu Yao-bang's death were only the beginning of what will inevitably be mounting pressure for change in the political system as well.